repnz/windbg-cheat-sheet/README.md

 - Breakpoint On DriverEntry - Because the DriverEntry is not loaded yet you cannot use "bp MyDriver!DriverEntry" because this symbol is not known yet.
 You can use the "bu" command, this allows to put a breakpoint on the driver entry because those breakpoints are calculated when a driver is loaded.

+## Analyzing BugChecks

+- analyze -v: Shows detailed information about the exception